AdobeDocs/commerce-webapi/src/pages/rest/modules/multicoupon/index.md

 ## Delete coupons

-The `POST /V2/carts/:cartId/deleteByCodes` and `POST /V2/carts/mine/deleteByCodes` endpoints can be delete discount coupons applied to a specified cart or to the cart of the currently logged in customer, respectively.
+The `POST /V2/carts/:cartId/deleteByCodes` and `POST /V2/carts/mine/deleteByCodes` endpoints can be used to delete discount coupons applied to a specified cart or to the cart of the currently logged in customer, respectively.

 ### Payload